Childhood Obesity – Causes and Considerations

 Helping Kids Already Affected

-We know that if we can intervene and make changes before adolescence, kids will be less likely to be obese as adults.
+We know that if we can intervene and make changes before adolescence, kids will be less likely to be adults with obesity.

 The best way to start is to call your nearest children’s hospital and ask for their resources for treating overweight children.
 As the problem of childhood obesity has become widespread, programs to address this are also being developed.
 A program specifically targeted at children is more likely to be successful than one tailored to adults.
 Also, there are medical conditions, which can lead to obesity, which need to be ruled out.